Jordinosoft/Jordinosoft/README.md

 - 👋 Hi, I'm Elame Jordan
 - 👀 I’m interested in Web Development, App Development, AI
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning New and up to date technologies
 - 💞️ I’m looking to collaborate on Web design projects
 - 📫 How to reach me; ndivajordan@gmail.com